 Since Halloween and Thanksgiving take place in the Fall, of course I had to include some fun ideas for celebrating them as well.

-8. Halloween movie night – Here’s a list of the best Halloween movies for kids.
+Here’s a list of the best family-friendly Halloween movies if you’re watching with kids.

 Ideas for celebrating Thanksgiving: